whitecube/laravel-cookie-consent/README.md

 ### Keep it accessible

 When defining your own views & styles, keep in mind that cookie notices are obstacles for the application's overall accessibility.
 Also, they should work even when JavaScript is not enabled, that's why this package mainly works using API routes and AJAX calls in order to enhance user experience.

+---

+## Development roadmap

+We have a few ideas to further improve this package in the future.
+If you wish to add useful features, feel free to open a PR or an issue on this repository.

+- Add a `reset` callback on the Cookies definition instances in order to handle consent withdrawal ;
+- Add blade conditions for easier consent and feature availability checking.

 ## 🔥 Sponsorships